nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - `comment`
 - `Appointment cancellation reason` extension, which SHALL only be amended when the appointment status is `cancelled`.

+{% include note.html content="For providers who only support the mandatory `description` element and not the `comment` element, if a `comment` is received as part of the amendment the provider SHOULD append the content of the comment to the description within the appointment so that the additional information is not lost." %}

 On the wire a JSON serialised request would look something like the following: